geopandas/geopandas/doc/source/docs/user_guide/categorical.rst

 Mapping styles to categories
 ----------------------------

 However, a common use case is mapping custom colors to individual categories.
-This can be done using a dictionary with unique categories as keys and colors as values.
+This can be done using a dictionary with unique categories as keys and colors as values, where colors can be specified in any way understood by matplotlib.

 .. ipython:: python